Building capacity in producing trusted evidence – Evidence Synthesis Ireland and Cochrane Ireland Fellowships

 3Evidence Synthesis Ireland and Cochrane Ireland, and HRB-Trials Methodology Research Network, School of Nursing and Midwifery, University of Galway, Ireland

-Evidence Synthesis Ireland (ESI), which includes Cochrane Ireland, aims to build evidence synthesis knowledge, awareness and capacity among the public, healthcare institutions and policymakers, clinicians and researchers on the island of Ireland.
+Evidence Synthesis Ireland (ESI), which includes Cochrane Ireland, aims to build evidence synthesis knowledge, awareness and capacity among the public, healthcare institutions, policymakers, clinicians and researchers on the island of Ireland.
 One way we do this is through the ESI Fellowship Scheme, launched in January 2019.

-Results: Fellows are placed on a range of review types – 50% on Cochrane reviews (reviews of effectiveness, qualitative evidence synthesis, rapid reviews, living reviews, diagnostic test accuracy), and 50% on other reviews (umbrella, overviews, scoping reviews, prognostic reviews, evidence and gap maps, mixed methods).
+Results: Fellows are placed on a range of review types: 50% on Cochrane reviews (reviews of effectiveness, qualitative evidence synthesis, rapid reviews, living reviews and diagnostic test accuracy) and 50% on other reviews (umbrella, overviews, scoping reviews, prognostic reviews, evidence and gap maps and mixed methods).
 To date, 68 Fellows have been placed.
-Fellows are mostly female (64%), over half have never completed a systematic review, and 35% are early-career.
-Fellows are academics (30%), healthcare-professionals (35%), postdoctoral researchers (24%), clinician-academics (6%), policymakers (6%), and others (9%).
-Fellows report capacity built in evidence synthesis competencies and illustrate this capacity through leading further reviews, collaborating with mentors and teaching evidence synthesis.
+Fellows are mostly female (64%), over half have never completed a systematic review and 35% are early career.
+Fellows are academics (30%), healthcare professionals (35%), postdoctoral researchers (24%), clinician-academics (6%), policymakers (6%) and others (9%).
+Fellows report capacity built-in evidence synthesis competencies and illustrate this capacity through leading further reviews, collaborating with mentors and teaching evidence synthesis.

-Conclusions: Evidence Synthesis Ireland provides a unique opportunity for researchers to develop their evidence synthesis skills and contribute to evidence-based healthcare in Ireland.
-This model could be replicated by others, to strengthen capacity in producing robust evidence.
-Patient relevance: The scheme is relevant to patients as it contributes to strengthening capacity of researchers/clinicians to produce robust evidence.
+Conclusions: ESI provides a unique opportunity for researchers to develop their evidence synthesis skills and contribute to evidence-based healthcare in Ireland.
+This model could be replicated by others to strengthen capacity in producing robust evidence.
+Patient relevance: The scheme is relevant to patients as it contributes to strengthening the capacity of researchers/clinicians to produce robust evidence.